iXedium/satisfactory-playground/docs/PROJECT_STRUCTURE.md

 - **`src/features/factory-planner/`**: Houses the core logic and UI for the **factory planning feature**.
     - `components/`: Contains React components **specifically related to the factory planner feature**.
-        - `AccumulatedResourceView.tsx`: **REFACTORED** - Displays the aggregated list of required resources.
+        - `AccumulatedResourceView.tsx`: Displays the aggregated list of required resources.
 Now utilizes `useGroupedAccumulatedItems` and `useItemFilteringSorting` hooks for data processing and filtering/sorting logic, and renders `AccumulatedViewControls`.
         - `DependencyTree.tsx`: Renders the main dependency tree structure.
         - `ItemNode.tsx`: Component representing a single item node within the tree.
-        - `ListNode.tsx`: Component representing the list view node (alternative to tree view).
+        - `ListNode.tsx`: **DEPRECATED/UNUSED** - Was previously used for an alternative list view representation.
-        - `FactoryPlanner.tsx`: Component potentially used for testing or displaying dependency logic.
+        - `FactoryPlanner.tsx`: Main orchestrating component for the factory planner UI and logic.
-        - `TreeNode.tsx`: Component representing a generic node in the tree view (might wrap `ItemNode`).
+        - `TreeNode.tsx`: Component representing a generic node in the tree view (wraps `ItemNode`).
         - `index.ts`: Bundles and exports components from this directory.
     - `hooks/`: Contains React hooks specific to the factory planner logic.
         - `useFactoryPlanner.ts`: **REFACTORED** - The primary hook for the factory planner feature.
 Now acts mainly as an **integrator**, assembling state and handlers from Redux and numerous specialized hooks.
 Manages loading/saving of core Redux state.